YannickRobin/easy-gradle-plugin/README.md

     ```

 ## Update Repository
-- Run the command `./gradlew easy-update-repo` to list all available extensions in the repository
+- Run the command `./gradlew easy-update-repo` to update the latest from the remote repository location
   ```
   > Task :easy-update-repo
   API executed successfully.
 HTTP status: 200